lxc656/cs161-project-2/README.md

-# Project 2 Starter Code
+# Project 2

-This repository contains the starter code for Project 2!
+Authors: Ethan Song, Jake Kim (UC Berkeley)

+An implentation of a secure file transfer system

 For comprehensive documentation, see the Project 2 Spec (https://proj2.cs161.org/getting-started-coding/).